Table of Contents

 If you are low on budget, we would recommend getting the Roomba 690.
 It is very similar to the Roomba 614 and Roomba 675 but has Wi-Fi, and virtual wall barrier in the box yet costs the same.
 Remember, it would not remember your home layout and navigation not efficient, which makes the robot suitable for smaller homes.

 If you have pets but not ready to spend more, have a look at the Roomba e5.
-It costs the same as the Roomba 890, only is more powerful and has the same construction as the flagship Roomba i7/i7+ only with no mapping and smart navigation.
+It costs the same as the Roomba 890, but is more powerful and has the same construction as the flagship Roomba i7/i7+ only with no mapping and smart navigation.
 It takes a few moments to clean the silicone rollers and will not get hair clogged, which is what you might be looking for if you have a pet.

 For those who are looking for a robot vacuum with mapping and don’t have many carpets or want to get one as an additional vacuum to a traditional cleaner, go with the Roomba 960.
 It is the cheapest mapping model, performs excellently on bare floors and thin carpets, but has not enough power to provide deep cleaning on carpet.